-In order to make the best landing page possible, you'll need to follow industry best practices.
-We've sought the advice of an internal expert to help break down the best practices you should follow.
-Before we dive into the 12 ways to make landing pages convert, let's talk generally about effective landing pages:
+We've sought the advice of an internal expert to help break down the landing page tips you should follow.
+Before we dive into the 12 best practices for making landing pages convert, let's talk generally about successful landing pages.

 Landing pages are single web pages that are designed to attract a specific audience to perform a specific action.
-Landing pages are often the end of a marketing campaign.
-Visitors can come from paid advertising, social media posts, or website content.
-They encourage visitors to perform actions like subscribing, purchasing, or even trying a product demo.
+They are often the end of a marketing campaign.

 Landing pages typically have elements like:

-• Engaging hero shot: This is the initial image that's used to portray your product's use case to the audience or elevate the landing page design.
+Engaging hero image: This is the initial image that's used to portray your product's use case to the audience or elevate the landing page design.
 It can be a picture of your product in use, a graphic, or simple colors.

-• Compelling benefits/features: This section tells readers why they should use your product.
+Compelling value proposition: This section tells readers why they should use your product.
 It highlights product features through engaging web copy.

-• Strong call-to-action (CTA): This is a linked button that directs customers on what to do next.
+Strong call-to-action (CTA): This linked button directs customers on what to do next.
 It can direct them to subscribe, try a demo, or purchase the product.
 A strong CTA helps move customers down the sales pipeline.

-• Unique selling point: Ensuring that you communicate your unique selling point will help position your product as an ideal solution for the customer.
+Unique selling point: Ensuring you communicate your unique selling point will help position your product as an ideal solution for the customer.

 Here are three quick best practices you can use to create high-converting landing pages:

-• Strong call-to-action buttons (CTA button): Ensure that your CTA buttons are speaking directly to the customer's needs.
+Strong CTA buttons: Ensure your CTA buttons speak directly to the customer's needs.
 Use words that will invite customers to click the button.

-I put together her 12 non-negotiables for all landing pages that she creates.
-Since I’ve been at Leadfeeder, these tactics have helped us to increase conversion rate greatly.
+We’ve put together 12 non-negotiables for all landing pages that we create.
+These tactics have helped us greatly increase the conversion rate at Leadfeeder.
 Here's what it takes to create landing pages with high conversion rates in 2024:

 1. Connect through a strong headline

-When writing the headline, the first thing to consider is the target customer.
+When writing the headline, the target customer is first to consider.
 What do they know?
 What's their pain point?
 Use this information to create a headline that speaks directly to their experience.

 Most importantly, ensure that your message is clear and use easy-to-read language.
 Strong headlines will typically focus on one or more of the following areas:

-• Agitating a pain point: Your target audience is typically swimming in their problems.
-Create a headline that speaks to problems that they can relate to, which will win their attention from the onset.
+Agitating a pain point: Your target audience typically swims in their problems.
+Create a headline that speaks to problems they can relate to, which will win their attention.

 2. Lead with a story